peterezz/Bresenham-line-drawing-algorithm-/README.md

-# Bresenham-line-drawing-algorithm-
+# Bresenham-line-drawing-algorithm
-line drawing using Bresenham algorithm implemented using c#
+## line drawing using DDA algorithm implemented using c#
+Insert two points and the syste will draw a line for you